-Philodendron selloum 'Sun Red' Indoor Care and Propagation Guide
+Philodendron selloum 'Sun Red' Indoor Care, Propagation, Problems and Remedies

-Philodendron Sun Red performs best in bright indirect light away from direct sunlight, warm and humid conditions and moderately moist, rich, well-drained soils coupled with monthly feeding in the growing season.
+Philodendron Sun Red performs best in bright indirect light, warm and humid conditions and moderately moist, rich, well-drained soils coupled with monthly feeding in the growing season.

-Philodendron Sun Red and its relatives Philodendron 'Summer Glory' and Philodendron selloum are non-climbing upright bushes which look magnificent in a pot and is a spectacular addition to any plant collection.
+Philodendron Sun Red and its relatives Philodendron 'Summer Glory' and Philodendron selloum are non-climbing upright bushes which look magnificent in a pot.

 Philodendron Sun Red